JStubbsUVU/Data_Course_STUBBS/README.md

-this is an edit I like to make plant terrariums Navigate into this new repository (The one called Data_Course_YOURLASTNAME) and type the following commands in order: this is getting boring
+this is an edit I like to make plant terrariums Navigate into this new repository (The one called Data_Course_YOURLASTNAME) and type the following commands in order: this is getting boring this readme file is hopefully the last one for today